f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 For that we want to define a convex cumulative distribution function (CDF) $\Phi$ with $\Phi(0)=1$ and $\Phi(N)=0$.

 My obvious choice was considering the geometric series, because of the explicit nature of calculating cumulative sums.
-On top we get another hyperparameter q taking the distribution:
+On top we get another hyperparameter q for the
+distribution:

 $P(i)=1-\frac{q^{i}}{\sum_{j=1}^{N}q^{j}}$ with $0\<\<q<1$.